Policy Creation

 The @justify annotation is used to prompt users to justify their actions, and then have their written explanation logged.

-In a Permit statement, the annotation in the format @justify("<PROMPT>"), where <PROMPT> is the your custom text that will be displayed to the user when asked to provide justification for their action.
+In a Permit statement, the annotation is set in the format @justify("<PROMPT>"), where <PROMPT> is the your custom text that is displayed to the user when asked to provide justification for their action.
 The annotation is placed at the top of the Permit statement, immediately before permit.

-In this example, all users are permitted create roles in the specified database if they provide justification.
+In the example shown, all users are permitted create roles in the specified database if they provide justification.

 permit (